 Raised garden plots for residents and a shade garden with walking paths

-Our dining room has dinner Mon-Sat
+Our dining room for social occasions

 At no extra cost, your monthly fee allows the use of the fine facilities.
 Here you will find opportunities to develop or maintain hobbies.
 There is a central dining room, a two-story library, a fully equipped, newly renovated workshop, a craft room.
 You can work your green thumb on your own garden plot.
 You can pedal or walk to nowhere in the upgraded exercise room; relax in the sauna; or picnic in a charming gazebo in the courtyard.

 Coffman offers a wealth of rich intellectual stimulation through concerts, lecture series on science, technology and the humanities, book reviews, art exhibits and a library with a wide range of holdings.

 There is more.
 The volunteer committees arrange many interactive programs, e.g., bridge, the Coffman Players, Storytellers, Book Review,Technology Education, etc. The gracious Social Room is the scene of many delightful concerts, the Humanities and Coffman Lecture Series, the Saturday Forums, Sunday movies on the large-screen, and other activities.
 The Osher Lifelong Learning Institute (OLLI) offers onsite classes free to 1666 Coffman residents.